 No one goes into teaching thinking it will be easy, but sometimes the pressures pile up and it can seem like an insurmountable challenge.
 No one trained to teach in a pandemic, either!

 With well over a decade of primary classroom experience, I understand the pressures facing schools.
 I’ve been through Ofsted inspections more times than I care to remember (once on day 2 of a new job) and have been described by HMI as ‘relentlessly optimistic’.
+I’ve taught children from Years 1 to 6 and led subjects and teams at a wide range of schools, including a Pupil Referral Unit/Alternative Provider.
+Although I’ve been out of the classroom to do something a bit different, I didn’t leave because I hated it and I’m actively looking for the right post in the right school.

-I’ve taught everything to children from Years 1 to 6 and I’ve led subjects and teams at different schools throughout my career, including a Pupil Referral Unit/Alternative Provider.
-Now, I am available to support schools, staff groups and even individual teachers to enjoy school life again.
+Currently I am available to support schools, staff groups and even individual teachers to enjoy school life again.
 With experience as a school governor, I have seen the whole process of school management and fully understand the need to play to everyone’s strengths, especially those of the wider community.

 I am available to support teachers and schools to feel better about what they do, as well as ask those BDQs to support moving on.